 Mr. Creech Jones: I know of no cases of the circulation of literature of this nature among British troops and police in Palestine, but if the hon. and learned Member can furnish me with specific instances I shall arrange far then to be investigated.

-Document Type: Comments, Meeting records, Meeting report, Transcript
+Document Type: Comments, Meeting record, Meeting report, Transcript

 Subject: Access and movement, Armed conflict, Assistance, Casualties, Closures/Curfews/Blockades, Governance, Holy places, Incidents, Incursions, International presence, Jerusalem, Middle East situation, Palestine question, Population, Security issues, Terrorism